How to Reverse Fatty Liver Disease Naturally.

 The Effect of Alcohol on Fatty Liver.

-Alcohol is broken down by the liver, and excessive consumption can result in fat buildup, inflammation, and even cirrhosis extensive scarring of the liver.
+Alcohol is broken down by the liver, and excessive consumption can result in fat buildup, inflammation, and even cirrhosis, extensive scarring of the liver.
 In individuals with fatty liver, alcohol aggravates the condition by enhancing oxidative stress and inflammatory markers.

 Even moderate alcohol consumption can damage an already fatty liver.

-Long term alcohol consumption can result in the advancement from fatty liver to more advanced liver diseases such as non-alcoholic steatohepatitis (NASH) or cirrhosis.
+Long-term alcohol consumption can result in the advancement from fatty liver to more advanced liver diseases such as non-alcoholic steatohepatitis (NASH) or cirrhosis.

 How to Guard Your Liver?